 Why do I owe taxes?

 Owing taxes unexpectedly can be confusing.
-There are a variety of reasons this can happen, including receiving unemployment income or taking on an additional job.
+There are several reasons this can happen, including receiving unemployment income or taking on an additional job.

 Some of the most common explanations for owing taxes include:

-New sources of income: If you started receiving income that’s not subject to automatic withholding, you can end up owing additional tax.
+New sources of income: If you start receiving income that’s not subject to automatic withholding, you can end up owing additional taxes.
 Examples include collecting a pension or Social Security (no tax or low tax withheld), selling investments (no tax withheld), and starting a home business (no tax withheld).

-You earned more money, but didn’t increase withholding enough: This can happen when you have multiple jobs, since each employer withholds based only on what they’re paying you, and not your total income.
+Not withholding enough: If you've earned more money but didn't increase your withholding enough, you may also owe additional taxes.
+This can happen when you have multiple jobs, since each employer withholds based only on what they’re paying you, and not your total income.
 The tax rate goes up as your income goes up, so the tax on your total income will be more than what was calculated.

 (The TurboTax W-4 Withholding Calculator is a free tool to help you find the right withholding when completing a new W-4.
 You can use this info to boost your refund or increase your take-home pay.)